Expiry Date: Play It Safe When It Comes to These Foods

 Did you know that some foods are particularly dangerous to eat after their expiration date?
 Learn about them in this article!

-In trying to reduce food waste, many experts advise taking advantage of some products that, despite reaching their expiry date, are still fine to eat.
+In trying to reduce food waste, many experts suggest taking advantage of some products that, despite reaching the expiry date, are still fine to eat.

-However, this doesn’t apply to all food groups.
-In fact, some food can be harmful when consumed after its expiration date.
+However, this advice doesn’t apply to all food groups.
+In fact, some types of food can be harmful when consumed after the expiry date.

-The problem is that these foods decompose more easily.
-Because of this, they tend to become contaminated with various types of bacteria and toxins that affect our health.
+The problem is that these foods go bad more easily.
+Therefore, they tend to become contaminated with various types of bacteria and toxins.
+Of course, these affect our health.

-That’s why it’s very important to start looking at food labels before using certain products.
-It’s also necessary to know which types of food shouldn’t be consumed when they have already passed their expiry date.
+Therefore, it’s very important to start taking seriously the expiry dates of certain products.
+Hence, it’s necessary to know which types of food shouldn’t be consumed when they’ve already passed their expiry date.

-In this article, we want to share in detail the 7 main types of food you should’t eat after they’ve expired so you can be cautious the next time you prepare them.
+Here we’ll share in detail the 7 main types of food you shouldn’t eat after they’ve expired.
+This way, you can be cautious the next time you prepare them.

 Discover them below!

-Unlike hard cheeses, which can be preserved for a long time even when they’re out of date, the composition of soft cheeses makes them unsafe when they reach their use-by date.
+Hard cheeses can be preserved for a long time even when they’re out of date.
+However, the composition of soft cheeses makes them unsafe for eating once they reach their use-by date.

-You must keep in mind strict hygiene and safety standards when it comes to eating meat.
-However, it’s very important to take into account that minced varieties are much more susceptible to contamination by harmful bacteria such as E. Coli.
+You must keep in mind hygiene and safety standards when it comes to cooking meat.
+This advice is especially important in the case of minced varieties.
+These are much more susceptible to contamination by harmful bacteria.
+A typical example is E. coli.

 These bacteria release dangerous toxins in the intestinal tract.
-As the days go, this affects how it functions in the digestion process.
+As the days go by, these affect how it functions in the digestion process.

-One reason why it’s recommended to freeze berries before they ripen is because a bacterium called Cyclospora grows on their surface when they begin to decompose.
-When infected by this type of bacteria, you experience very uncomfortable symptoms including nausea, bloating, and cramping.
+One reason it’s recommended that you freeze berries before they ripen is that a bacterium called Cyclospora grows on their surface when they begin to decompose.
+When infected by this type of bacteria, you experience very uncomfortable symptoms.
+These include nausea, a bloated stomach and abdominal cramps.